 This discussion and analysis is intended to serve as an introduction to DHIN's basic financial statements.
-DHIN's basic financial statements are comprised of four components: statement of net position; statement of revenues, expenses, and changes in net position; statement of cash flows; and notes to financial statements.
+DHIN's basic financial statements are comprised of four components: statements of net position; statements of revenues, expenses, and changes in net position; statements of cash flows; and notes to financial statements.